Preprints

 The Gulf of Maine (GoM) is one of the fastest-warming parts of the world’s oceans.
 Some species’ distributional shifts have already been documented, especially for commercially-important species.
 Less is known about species that are not currently exploited but may become so in the future.
 As a case study into these issues, we focus on lumpfish (Cyclopterus lumpus) because of the recognized and [...]

-The response of trophic interaction networks to multiple stressors in a marine latitudinal gradient of the Southern Hemisphere
+The response of trophic interaction networks to multiple stressors along a large-scale latitudinal range in the Southern Hemisphere

 Tomas Ignacio Marina, Leonardo A Saravia, Iara D Rodriguez, et al.